-distill a primary purpose into a single compelling statement by selecting and narrowing their own topics.

-identifying and writing argumentative thesis statements.

-order major points in a reasonable and convincing manner based on that purpose by engaging in the writing process-including prewriting, outlining, drafting, and revising.

-demonstrating the relationship between the thesis and outline.

-writing formal topic and sentence outlines.

-developing an introduction, body, and conclusion for each collegiate essay.

-develop ideas using appropriate argumentative rhetorical patterns by employing reasonable, logical argumentative strategies to support fully the thesis.

-synthesizing source materials with original thought.

-• employ correct diction, syntax, usage, grammar, mechanics, punctuation and spelling by editing and revising their essays.
+- By the end of this course, students will be able to distill a primary purpose into a single compelling statement by - 1. selecting and narrowing their own topics. - 2. identifying and writing argumentative thesis statements. - By the end of this course, students will be able to order major points in a reasonable and convincing manner based on that purpose by - 1. engaging in the writing process-including prewriting, outlining, drafting, and revising. - 2. demonstrating the relationship between the thesis and outline. - 3. writing formal topic and sentence outlines. - 4. developing an introduction, body, and conclusion for each collegiate essay. - By the end of this course, students will be able to develop ideas using appropriate argumentative rhetorical patterns by - 1. employing reasonable, logical argumentative strategies to support fully the thesis. - 2. synthesizing source materials with original thought. - By the end of this course, students will be able to employ correct diction, syntax, usage, grammar, mechanics, punctuation and spelling by - 1. editing and revising their essays.

-addressing issues of style and audience through revision.

-manage and coordinate basic information gathered from an outside source by critically analyzing the source materials.

-locating and using credible secondary sources.

-differentiating between opinions, facts, and inferences.

-quoting, paraphrasing, and summarizing source materials.

-documenting sources according to MLA standards through a Works Cited list and internal citations
+- 2. addressing issues of style and audience through revision. - By the end of this course, students will be able to manage and coordinate basic information gathered from an outside source by - 1. critically analyzing the source materials. - 2. locating and using credible secondary sources. - 3. differentiating between opinions, facts, and inferences. - 4. quoting, paraphrasing, and summarizing source materials. - 5. documenting sources according to MLA standards through a Works Cited list and internal citations